IntroToStatNCAT/IntroToStatNCAT.github.io/_pages/slides.md

-<<<<<<< HEAD
 ---
 permalink: /slides/
-title: "Slides"
+title: "Lecture Slides"
 ---

-{% include base_path %}

 ## Section by Section Slides

 The following slides are derived from the [OpenIntro Statistics](https://www.openintro.org/book/os/){:target="_blank"} slides.
 Here, we provide the slides in both pdf and R Markdown format.
-The markdown format allow for the instructor to easily customize the R codes and output embedded in the slides.
+The markdown format allows for the instructor to easily customize the R codes and output embedded in the slides.

 [Chapter 1 - Introduction to data](https://github.com/IntroToStatNCAT/IntroToStatNCAT.github.io/tree/main/files/Slides/Chapter%201){:target="_blank"}